mokny/pytainer/README.md

 [info]
 author = "John Doe"
 website = "http://example.com"

+[config.myVariable1]
+title = "My Variable 1"
+description = "Enter a string value here" type = "string" value = "lala"

+[config.myVariable2]
+title = "My Variable 2"
+description = "Enter an integer value here" type = "int" value = 123

+[config.myVariable3]
+title = "My Variable 3"
+description = "Enter a float value here" type = "float" value = 123.456
 ```
 As you can see above, `my_base_file.py` will be the python file that pyTainer will start.
+The `config.XXXXXX` sections define configuration variables that are passed to the app.
+These variables can be directly edited at the user interface!

 ### standalone = true or false?
 Standalone apps will be launched as subprocess and will not be able to access pyTainers internal variables, or the thread they are running in.
 This is useful if you don't need these features.
 Standalone apps should also have the functionality of running without pyTainer.
 Within your script, you can detect if your app is running inside pyTainer, with the following code: